schambon/SimRunner/README.md

 For more control, you can use the following long form: `"remember": [ {"field": "x", "compound": ["x", "y"], "name": "name", "preload": true, "number": 10000} ]`.
 This long form provides the following features:
 - `field`: field name or field path, like simply listing in `remember`
 - `compound`: instead of managing a single field, generate a document by compounding several fields.
 For example, `"compound": [ "x", "y.z" ]` will remember a value of the form `{"x": ..., "y_z": ...}`.
-Note that paths are descended for identifying values, but keys are named by substituting "_" for ".".
+The behaviour is the same as for the simple syntax: paths are descended and dots (.) are replaced with underscores (_) in field names.
 If `compound` is present, `field` is ignored.
 - `name`: this is the name of the value library, which will be used in queries.
 By default, it is the same as `field` with dots replaced by underscores.
 If using `compound`, it is mandatory to specify a name.
 - `preload`: should we load values from the existing collection at startup (default: true)?
 - `number`: how many distinct values should we preload from the existing collection at startup (default: one million)?